Veleso

 Veleso (Comasco: Veles /lmo/) is a comune (municipality) in the Province of Como in the Italian region Lombardy, located about 50 km north of Milan and about 12 km northeast of Como.
 As of 31 December 2004, it had a population of 275 and an area of 5.9 km2.

 Veleso borders the following municipalities: Bellagio, Lezzeno, Nesso, Zelbio.

+Monte Colmenacco (1281 m above sea level) is located in the Triangolo Lariano and is part of the Monte San Primo mountain range.
+The most popular hikes depart from Veleso or the hamlet of Erno.
+Along the trails, glimpses of Lake Como and the Monte San Primo ridge can be seen.